-NEOs and other senior executives of a group or division within the Corporation are eligible to receive an annual bonus under a short-term incentive plan ("STIP").
+NEOs and other senior executives of a group or division within the Corporation are eligible to receive an annual bonus under a shortterm incentive plan ("STIP").
 The STIP provides an opportunity to receive an annual cash payment based on the degree of achievement of objectives set by the Board of Directors upon recommendation by the HRCC.
 The objectives of the STIP are to reward achievement based on the Corporation's financial performance and strengthen the link between pay and performance.

-The following table sets out the performance weightings and the potential STIP payouts as a percentage of base salary for the NEOs in 2020:
+The following table sets out the performance weightings and the potential STIP payouts as a percentage of base salary for the NEOs in 2021:

-Name Target payout as a percentage of base salary Financial objectives (1) Individual / Non- financial strategic objectives Performance indicator (2) Weighting Weighting Alain Bédard 200% Revenues, Operating Earnings, EBITDA, EBITDAR and Cash flow (3) 80%(4) 20% (5) David Saperstein 70% Operating Earnings of the Corporation 80% 20% Steven Brookshaw 75% Business Unit Operating Earnings 80% 20% Brian Kohut 75% Business Unit Operating Earnings 80% 20% Gregory Orr 75% Business Unit Operating Earnings 80% 20%
+Name Target payout as a percentage of base salary Financial objectives (1) Individual / Non- financial strategic objectives Performance indicator (2) Weighting Weighting Alain Bédard 250% Revenues, Operating Earnings, EBITDA, Free Cash flow (3) and Adjusted Diluted EPS 80%(4) 20%(5) David Saperstein 75% Operating Earnings of the Corporation 80% 20% Steven Brookshaw 75% Business Unit Operating Earnings 80% 20% Brian Kohut 75% Business Unit Operating Earnings 80% 20% Gregory Orr 75% Business Unit Operating Earnings 80% 20%

+(1) A minimum performance threshold of 80% is required to receive a STIP payout under the financial objectives.

+(2) Performance indicators for the CEO are based on corporate financial measures

+(3) Net cash from operating activities less additions to property and equipment plus proceeds from sale of property and equipment and assets held for sale.

-- (1) A minimum performance threshold of 80% is required to receive a STIP payout under the financial objectives. - (2) Performance indicators for the CEO are based on corporate financial measures - (3) Net cash from operating activities before net change in non-cash operating working capital. - (4) Weighting for financial objectives performance indicators is 16% for each respective criterion, for a total of 80%. - (5) The CEO has two non-financial strategic objectives and weighting for each objective is 10%, for a total of 20%.
+(4) Weighting for financial objectives performance indicators is 16% for each respective criterion, for a total of 80%.

+(5) The CEO has two non-financial strategic objectives and weighting for each objective is 10%, for a total of 20%.

-For the CEO, Alain Bédard, the 2020 STIP is based 80% on financial objectives of the Corporation and 20% on non-financial strategic objectives.
-In order to be eligible to receive any payout under the 2020 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/Earnings before interest, taxes, depreciation, amortization and rent ("EBITDAR")/Cash flow measures is required.
+For the CEO, Alain Bédard, the 2021 STIP is based 80% on financial objectives of the Corporation and 20% on non-financial strategic objectives.
+In order to be eligible to receive any payout under the 2021 STIP in respect of the financial-objectives component, a minimum performance threshold of 80% of the budgeted Revenues/Operating Earnings/Earnings before interest, taxes, depreciation and amortization ("EBITDA")/ Free Cash flow measures and Adjusted Diluted EPS is required.

-For the CFO, David Saperstein 80% of the 2020 STIP is based on Operating Earnings of the Corporation and 20% on individual objectives.
-For other NEOs, 80% of the 2020 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on individual objectives.
+For the CFO, David Saperstein 80% of the 2021 STIP is based on Operating Earnings of the Corporation and 20% on individual objectives.
+For other NEOs, 80% of the 2021 STIP is based on attainment of budgeted Operating Earnings in their respective business units and 20% is based on individual objectives.